-Sheikha Al-Mannai; I realized the true meaning of life after recoveryQCS Team
+Sheikha Al-Mannai: I realized the true meaning of life after recoveryQCS Team

 My name is Sheikha Al-Mannai.
 I work as a TV and Radio presenter.
 I have been working as a teacher and a school principal since 1995.
 I resigned from my position as a school Principal of a governmental school in 2016, and I traveled abroad to explore myself and find a new passion.
 At first, I thought it was just a contusion, although it was not blue.
 I have learned in school how to examine my body.
-While checking my body, I found a tumor at the top of the shoulder that scared me.
+While checking my body, I found a tumor at the top of my shoulder that scared me.
 Initially, I suspected it could be a tumor because a barrier hit me during swimming.
-I neglected it in the beginning for nearly four months as I thought it was just a contusion.
-I met a competent doctor who told me that it would be better to subject me to ultrasound rays to see the content of this discoloration.
+I initially neglected it for nearly four months as I thought it was just a contusion.
+I met a competent doctor who told me it would be better to subject me to ultrasound rays to see the content of this discoloration.
 He gave some medicines that might help to reduce inflation.
-Upon coming home back, I decided to work in media.
+Upon coming home, I decided to work in media.
 Two months after starting my new career, I became worried about the tumor because it had decreased in size after taking medicines.
 However, it had re-emerged.
-Therefore, I went to the Health Center that converted my health file to Hamad Medical Corporation on the following day.
-I received a phone from a health consultant that they had received my file and that they would identify an appointment for me.
+Therefore, I went to the Health Center that converted my health file to Hamad Medical Corporation the following day.
+I received a phone call from a health consultant that they had received my file and would identify an appointment for me.

 The doctor went through a Clinical examination and said he suspected having a tumor.
 He asked me about my family’s disease history and children and whether I had breastfed them.
 After the first visit to the hospital, I was referred to the surgery department, which removed some lymph nodes for analysis.
 It took two weeks to get the analysis results.
 The result was positive for grade 1 breast cancer.
 I have not understood what happened for a while.
 I cried when I knew the result, not for fear of illness, but because I knew how my mother was frightened.
-My mother knew that something was wrong, so I told her the truth.
+My mother knew something was wrong, so I told her the truth.
 The doctor was the most prominent supporter.
 He told me that I needed chemotherapy followed by surgical treatment.
 He said to me that medicine is divided into stages.
 The healing process may be complex and critical.
 Any of them may result in hair and weight loss.
 What helped me during this crucial period was the remembrance of God Almighty, the observance of the prayers, and the reading of the Holy Qur’an.
 I swept grievingly, especially during prayers.
-I took the chemotherapy first dose at National Center for Cancer Care & Research (Al-Amal Hospital).
+I took the first chemotherapy dose at the National Center for Cancer Care & Research (Al-Amal Hospital).
 The smell of the treatment made me nauseous and tired.
 I asked the nurse how long the treatment might take, and the response was almost three hours.

 My father and doctor used to accompany me on every treatment visit and were waiting for me throughout the treatment period in the hospital.
 They asked me to eat after treatment, and I refused because the medicine made me nauseous.

-On the first dose of treatment completion, I went to my parent’s home; they insisted that I must stay with them during the treatment period because of my symptoms.
+On the first dose of treatment completion, I went to my parent’s home; they insisted I stay with them during the treatment period because of my symptoms.
 I was taking treatment every twenty-one days.
-The most concern for me was the pain that happened to my mother.
+The biggest concern for me was the pain that happened to my mother.
 After treatment, she burst into tears because she smelled of treatment mixed with mine.
 She noticed that my mood was changing after treatment.
 Having completed the first treatment stage, I asked to complete treatment in a tranquil city like Qatar in terms of customs and habits.
 To avoid seeing myself in that sick state, I was converted to MD Anderson, where I was far from my mother.
 My brother accompanied me on my road for treatment.
 Before traveling, I had told some of my coworkers about my medical condition.
 I had not said any of them before because I didn’t want anyone to pity me.

 I became aware of the importance of having my family next to me.
 My mother, may God have mercy on her, and my father used to call me several times every day.
 My mother was very worried about me; she felt ill.
 Her heart became weak, and she became unable to speak.
-Psychologically she suffered more than I. I tried to show her that I was okay and sent her pictures of me doing the housework, but she was still worried.
+Psychologically, she suffered more than I did.
+I tried to show her I was okay and sent her pictures of me doing the housework, but she was still worried.
 Having arrived in the USA, my life changed completely.
 My faith became stronger; I used to pray Tahjud at night until now.

 Moreover, I read Surat Al-Baqarah and morning and evening remembrances daily.
-I noticed how the speed of daily life makes us all get distracted and lose control of time and convince us that there is not enough time for what we want to work on and occupy us with work that we think is more important.
+I noticed how the speed of daily life makes us all get distracted and lose control of time, convincing us that there is not enough time for what we want to work on and occupying us with work that we think is more important.
 However, there is nothing more important than that a person takes time dedicated to himself to maintain his health and keep him connected to his Lord to feel God’s blessings in life.
-All of us need time free to meditate on what we went through.
+All of us need time to meditate on what we went through.
 It is important because the disease affects everything in a person’s life, no matter how small.
 Treatment affected my body and deepened my way of thinking.
 This experience made me shift my view from negative to positive and how I deal with life difficulties.

 Now, I consider anything that may meet me in life easy, God willing.
-When a person relies on God Almighty, he will find an unnatural force that helps to face whatever happens.
+When a person relies on God Almighty, he will find an unnatural force that helps him face whatever happens.
 I have realized that nothing could be compared to cancer.
 I cannot describe myself as a cancer fighter.
 However, I combat cancer with the help of God Almighty.
 My illness was a test from God to see my patience and endurance.
 Allah says, “Allah burdens not a person beyond his scope” 02:286.
-God, the Highest, knew that I could bear my illness, and I contracted this disease to realize my shortcomings.
+God, the Highest, knew I could bear my illness, and I contracted this disease to realize my shortcomings.
 On becoming ill, I realized the importance of everything and became aware and appreciated what life gave me.
 I knew the value of health and family.
 My children and brothers have become closer.
-Daily routine took me away from my parents.
+My daily routine took me away from my parents.
 I visited them daily, but I have never been close to them.
-I have discovered these things because of illness
+I have discovered these things because of illness.